 BGSU employees who are not confidential resources will seek to respect the privacy of all individuals.
 Reported information about Prohibited Conduct will be shared only with BGSU employees who need to know the information to assess, investigate, and resolve the report.

 Awareness and Prevention of Sex Offenses, Dating Violence, Domestic Violence and Stalking

 Bowling Green State University (BGSU) prohibits the crimes of dating violence, domestic violence, sexual assault and stalking.
 BGSU works closely with The Cocoon (a local rape crisis and domestic violence organization) to develop and implement programs to prevent dating violence, domestic violence, sex offenses and stalking.

 Programs that are provided are tailored to the BGSU community and the needs of our students and employees.
 BGSU works to make sure these programs are culturally relevant and inclusive to all parts of the community.
 The programs provided are informed by research.
-View the primary and on-going prevention and awareness programs in 2019 offered by BGSU.
+View the primary prevention and awareness programs offered by BGSU in 2021.

 Prevention of Sex Offenses

 The responsibility of preventing sexual assault lies with the person initiating sexual behavior, as that is the person who has the power to stop what he or she is doing.
 With this in mind, these are things to consider when initiating sexual behavior: